Marcella-22/Python-learning-journey/Day 1 /README.md

 # Python basics

-Description:
-  This is my 1st python project.
-It prints some data on the screen.
-It helps me to learn the process of python.
+Task:It prints some data on the screen.

 Language:
   Python